 The Parish Council is the first tier of local government.
 Councillors are elected every four years, the last election having taken place (uncontested) on 7th May 2015.
 The current Parish Council comprises seven elected members of the village.
-The present councillors are Kevin Felgate (Chairman), Lynn Devereux (Vice Chairman), Robert Burton,
+The present councillors are Lynn Devereux (Acting Chairman), Robert Burton,

-Martin Crown, Margaret Easton, Gillian Morley and Geoffrey Needham.
+Martin Crown, Margaret Easton, Kevin Felgate, Gillian Morley and Geoffrey Needham.

 Our main aim is to represent the interests of parishioners at grass roots level.
 Details of our main areas of responsibility can be found on the Main Activities of Holme-next-the-Sea Parish Council page.

 A great deal of information regarding the day to day business of the Parish Council is available to the general public.
 Please check out this

 Publication Scheme to see what is available and how to obtain copies.